 Purpose: This Attachment A to the “AGREEMENT FOR THE ALLOCATION OF RESPONSIBILITIES WITH REGARD TO LONG-TERM WHEELING THROUGH PROCEDURES AND LONG-TERM WHEELING THROUGH ASSESSMENT AGREEMENTS” serves as further clarification of the roles and responsibilities of the parties to this Agreement.
 The CAISO will assign responsibility for performance of portions of the Long-Term Wheeling Through Assessments to the relevant PTOs, under the direction and oversight of, and approval by, the CAISO, as set forth in this Attachment A. This document serves as a general overview of only the roles and responsibilities as between the CAISO and PTOs.
 This Agreement does not include the process steps, involvement or obligations of the Requesting Scheduling Coordinator (RSC).
 This Agreement is not inclusive of all procedures necessary to comply with all provisions of the Long-Term Wheeling Through Procedures, the Long-Term Wheeling Through Service Agreement, and Long-Term Wheeling Through Upgrade Construction Agreement.

-Process for Request for Long-Term Priority
+Process for Request for Long-Term Wheeling Through Priority

-1. CAISO forwards the request for long-term to the PTO within three (3) Business Days (BD) of receipt of the request from Requesting Scheduling Coordinator (RSC).
+1. CAISO forwards the request for long-term Wheeling Through Priority to the PTO within three (3) Business Days (BD) of receipt of the request from Requesting Scheduling Coordinator (RSC).

 2. PTO(s) provides any feedback regarding the request to CAISO within 3 BD.